Wasserstein Gradient Flows of MMD Functionals with Distance Kernels under Sobolev Regularization: Distance Kernel MMDs with Sobolev Regularization

 \section{Distance Kernel MMDs with Sobolev Regularization}

 In this section, we introduce the MMD functionals for the negative as well as the positive distance kernel and their Sobolev regularized versions $\widetilde{F}_\nu^-, \widetilde{F}_\nu^+$.
 Then, we consider flows of the negative kernel.
 We state the general existence of the Wasserstein gradient flow via minimizing movements, and derive a more explicit gradient flow equation \eqref{eq:cauchy3}.
 With it, we can give an explicit example of the $\widetilde{F}_\nu^-$-flow, and study the convergence of the gradient flow for vanishing regularization constants $\lambda \downarrow 0$.
+We also give a result concerning a boosted convergence towards the target $\nu$ in the asymptotic limit $t\to \infty$.
 Finally, we show that there exists a so-called generalized minimizing movement in case of the positive kernel, and present an example of an $\widetilde{F}_\nu^+$-flow.